 The Museum's guide to exhibitions and events is published twice a year; in August at the beginning of the fall season and in January covering the spring and summer programmming.

 Realms of Earth and Sky app (iPhone or iPad iOS7)

 The Fralin is pleased to present an app enhancing Realms of Earth and Sky exhibition and catalogue.
 The app documents much of The Fralin's Indian painting collection and features catalogue entries by curators Daniel Ehnbom and Krista Gulbransen.
 As many of the exceptional works in The Fralin's collection remain unpublished, the app represents an important contribution to current study of Indian painting.

 The Fralin Museum of Art at the University of Virginia is pleased to present interactive 3-D visualizations of ceramics and sculpture collection highlights from the Ancient Mediterranean, South Asia, Africa, and Ancient Americas.
 Each object in this catalogue can be rotated and enlarged using simple touch gestures.
 A detailed description written by Musuem curators accompanies each piece and chronicles its history and cultural context.

 The Museum publishes catalogues in conjunction with many of its special exhibitions.
-In addition to current catalogues available from the Museum store, The Fralin Museum of Art offers a number of out-of-print ones as as PDFs for download.
+In addition to current catalogues available from the Museum store, The Fralin Museum of Art offers a number of out-of-print ones as PDFs for download.